SignalK/specification/gitbook-docs/data_model.md

 `updates` is the only required property.
 If `context` is missing it is assumed that the data is related to the `self` context.

-Context is a path from the root of the full tree to the _container object_, which is always a vessel with the current Signal K version.
+Context is a path from the root of the full tree to the _container object_, which for vessel related data must refer to the vessel directly under `vessels`.
 The delimiter in the context path is `.` (period).
 In this case the context is `vessels.urn:mrn:imo:mmsi:234567890`.
 All subsequent data is relative to that location.